JOSHUAJEBARAJ/my-website/content/posts/gcp-firewall/index.md

 ## VPC Firewall rules

-Lets start with the basic fundamental element which is **Firewall Rules** .
-As the the name indicates firewall rules is nothing but a sets of rules dictates on how the traffic flows
+Let's start with the oldest firewall type in GCP which is **VPC Firewall Rules**.
+As the name indicates, firewall rules are nothing but rules that dictate how traffic flows in the VPC.

 Lets try to see some of the important components in the Firewalls

 | Component | Description |